Revis: Reunion, canceled album, and second breakup (2010–2012)

-After four more months of silence, almost a year after the album's initial release date, guitarist Robert Davis confirmed that Revis had disbanded.
-The issues regarding Do We Have To Beg? not being released involved what the band perceived as an unfair contract with the record label.
-The band disagreed about how to continue, re-recording of their second album never took off, and the band members eventually stopped contacting each other.
-There is still no intention to ever release the second album.

-Davis summed up the band's label issues and eventual demise: We had no contract with the label the whole time we were working with them, and they were helping us start our career and put money towards a tour...We went back to the same studio and had this conversation with Jay Baumgardner, and he said he’d love to sign us but they weren’t close to getting contracts done.
-So we said let’s start recording and get the ball rolling, and we did, but then this contract got presented to us that just wasn’t fair.
-It just didn’t make any sense, and we wouldn’t have been able to survive off the terms.
-We went out and did a little bit of touring, and that got cut short because of the financing, and then we couldn’t see eye to eye about the choice to keep going.
-I wanted to keep touring, Justin didn’t.
-He wanted something more secure, and I said let’s just play the shows because there were fans out there, but we just didn’t see eye to eye.
-I’m not saying I was right or I was wrong, we just couldn’t decide what we should do and we couldn’t be together any more.
-Later on we had some more conversations that went in the same direction, and we couldn’t see eye to eye.
+Months after the cancellation of Do We Have to Beg?, guitarist Robert Davis confirmed that Revis had disbanded.
+He summed up the band's label issues and eventual demise: We had no contract with the label the whole time we were working with them, and they were helping us start our career and put money towards a tour...
+We went back to the same studio and had this conversation with Jay Baumgardner, and he said he'd love to sign us but they weren't close to getting contracts done.
+So we said let's start recording and get the ball rolling, and we did, but then this contract got presented to us that just wasn't fair.
+It just didn't make any sense, and we wouldn't have been able to survive off the terms.
+We went out and did a little bit of touring, and that got cut short because of the financing, and then we couldn't see eye to eye about the choice to keep going.
+I wanted to keep touring, Justin didn't.
+He wanted something more secure, and I said let's just play the shows because there were fans out there, but we just didn't see eye to eye.
+I'm not saying I was right or I was wrong, we just couldn't decide what we should do and we couldn't be together any more.
+Later on we had some more conversations that went in the same direction, and we couldn't see eye to eye.
 Eventually we just stopped talking.
-There were so many good songs that I want to get out there, but we just can’t put them out with that band.
-I’m doing everything I can to help [the songs] see the light of day through other projects.
+There were so many good songs that I want to get out there, but we just can't put them out with that band.
+I'm doing everything I can to help [the songs] see the light of day through other projects.

-Davis did iterate that some of the songs may still see release as part of the future "Save Our Souls" documentary soundtrack, which, despite the name, is not about the Revis song, but about the effects of Hurricane Katrina on the burlesque industry of New Orleans.
+Davis also mentioned that some of the songs may still see release as part of a future Save Our Souls documentary soundtrack, which, despite the name, was not related to the Revis song but about the effects of Hurricane Katrina on the burlesque industry of New Orleans.